SOL HOUSE

 BRING SOL HOUSE HOME TO YOUR FAMILY

-We’re a physical learning and enrichment center planned to launch in Canton, Georgia in January 2026— offering paid learning passes, creative clubs, and community rhythms for homeschool families who want something more.
+We’re a physical learning and enrichment center, planned to launch near Canton, Georgia, in 2026—offering paid learning passes, creative clubs, and community rhythms for homeschool families who want something more.

 Sol House Learning isn’t school.
-And it isn’t casual drop-in.
+And it isn’t a casual drop-in.

 It’s an intentional investment in your family’s joy, creativity, and growth.